kudos/combine.fm/README.md

 On the immediate todo list:

 * Use album release year for additional sanity check on matches
-* Maybe drop everything from the first special character in album names to improve matches **after** failing to get a good match
+* Maybe drop everything from the first left-hand bracket in album names to improve matches **after** failing to get a good match
 * Handle expected and unexpected errors better than the current crash-fest
 * Add some kind of persistence or caching so it could take a pummeling and not get me banned from the various services